When Nature Calls Pest Control, Inc. has memberships in the following organizations:

 Bat Conservation International (BCI) – is devoted to conservation, education, and research initiatives involving bats and the ecosystems they serve.
 We have been members for over 10 years and continue to support their efforts to conserve bats and their ecosystems.
 We utilize BCI Bat Eviction Protocol in our bat programs. (http://www.batcon.org).
 Owner has been a member since 2007.

-Bat Standards Certified – (www.nwcoa.com).
-Owner is Bat Standards Certified through NWCOA.
-This course sets basic standards for performing bat management services in this industry.
-This course highlights bat biology and species ID, sets standards for those performing this type of work to ensure that best management practices are understood.
-The course also helps WCO’s to know about bat diseases that affect population levels and what we as an industry can do to help prevent the spread of disease.
-This course sets standards for our industry that make sure we are effective, professional and safe while performing bat management services.
-We are tested and have to pass in order to receive this certification.
+Certified Structural Bat Management Professional – (www.nwcoa.com).
+Owner is a Certified NWCOA Instructor in the following courses: Bat Standards Certified and Advanced Bat Management Certified Professional through NWCOA.
+These courses set standards for performing bat management services in this industry.
+They highlight bat biology and species ID, setting standards for those performing this type of work to ensure that best management practices are understood.
+The courses help WCO’s to know about bat diseases that affect population levels and what we as an industry can do to help prevent the spread of disease.
+These courses set standards for our industry that make sure we are effective, professional and safe while performing bat management services.
+Students are tested and have to pass in order to receive both certifications.
+The advanced class is an intensive hands on experience taught at an actual physical site.

-Colorado Wildlife Control Operators Association – Member & Former General Organizer (Board Member) (www.cwcoa.org).
-CWCOA is another professional trade organization that helps industry members by offering training opportunities.
+Colorado Wildlife Control Operators Association – Former General Organizer (Board Member) and member (2017-2019).
+CWCOA is a professional trade organization that helps industry members by offering training opportunities.
 The organization actively interacts with government bodies to help our industry in understanding and complying with laws governing our actions, lobbying for positive change and advocating for making laws that make sense in regards to wildlife management.
+WNCPC is not a current member of CWCOA after changes to leadership within the organization.

 Colorado Pest Control Association – (www.cpcapestworld.org).
 CPCA is a trade organization that exists to provide guidance, training opportunities and support for pest control organizations.
 We are members.
 This organization also helps support our industry by ensuring standards are met.
 They have ethical guidelines that members are required to meet.